 When you mount your rack, be certain you’re not blocking an entry or exit point.
 The racks might have a recommended install of say six feet apart (depending on the length of your kayak) at the rear of the boat, but the nose of your yak could easily extend further and obstruct a door.

 Depending on the size of your kayak, you may be able to mount it across the bow of the pontoon.
 An eight-foot kayak could easily fit across most pontoon bows.

 If you get up into the 10-foot range, you may need to pay attention to how far the kayak’s nose—and rudder, if you have one—stick out.

-Think about the ease with which you want to dismount your kayak.
-If you want to be able to just drop the kayak in at a moment’s notice, you might want something that’s a little less constricting, like straps.
+Think about the ease with which you dismount your kayak.
+If you wanna drop the kayak in at a moment’s notice, you might want something that’s a little less constricting, like straps.
 Then again—on one hand you’re fighting straps as you’re bobbing in the water.
 On the other, you’ll need help lifting the yak over and into the solid, unbendable racks.
 So I’ll leave this decision up to you.